Special Report: Why is Huawei in the middle of the US-China trade war?

 Espionage allegations first surfaced in 2012.
 A US Congressional Panel concluded that both Huawei and ZTE Corporation, a rival Chinese telecom company, could pose a security threat.

 In early 2018, a Senate Intelligence Committee hearing warned about potential national security threats and discouraged American companies from conducting business with Huawei and ZTE.
 US intelligence agencies have alleged that Huawei equipment could contain “backdoor” applications which would allow the Chinese government to spy on customers internationally.
-As of this writing, no evidence of these secretive tools has been released publicly, and the company has repeatedly denied these allegations.
+At the time of writing, no evidence of these secretive tools has been released publicly, and the company has repeatedly denied these allegations.

 Since 2012, other countries have also grown suspicious that the Chinese government may be spying on customers through Huawei products.
 In July 2018, the UK government released a report indicating it had “only limited assurance” that the company’s telecommunications equipment would not pose a threat to the country’s security.
 Australia and New Zealand followed by excluding Huawei and ZTE from their 5G networks.